 Unfortunately, on 7 June 2021, this beautiful waterfall collapsed under its own weight.

 In the beginning, the Devil’s Lake was subterranean, hidden inside a cave.
 However, it emerged when a part of the cave’s ceiling collapsed.
 With a surface of 20,000 square meters, the Devil’s lake is the largest karst lake you can see when you visit Romania.
 It is also the only one of its kind that we have, actually.

 It is also a place surrounded by legend and people believe that those who jump in for a swim never return to its shores.

 49. The Cave with Bones

-The Cave with Bones (Peștera cu Oase) is located in the Caraș-Severin county, in Southwestern Romania.
+When you visit Romania, you can stop at The Cave with Bones (Peștera cu Oase) in the Caraș-Severin county.
 Composed of a system of 12 karstic galleries and chambers, it is the place where some of the oldest early modern European human remains were found.
 They are estimated to be between 37,000 and 42,00 years old.

 50. The Iron Gates Natural Park

 At the border between Romania and Serbia, lies the Danube Gorge (Cazanele Dunării).
 It is 14.5 kilometers long and 230 meters wide.
 Close to its end, near Orșova, you can see on its Romanian bank the tallest rock sculpture in Europe, representing the head of Decebal, the last ruler of Dacia.
 The impressive sculpture, however, is not from that age — it was built between 1994 and 2004.